By-DevOps-For-DevOps/ecs-cicd/README.md

 # IaC for Creating CodePipeline

 ### Prerequisites
 1. Create an s3bucket to store the lamda function.
+The bucket should be in same region as your codepipeline.
 2. Create an ECR repository in the region containing the ECS CLUSTER.
 3. The application repository must contain `ecs/service.yaml` and `buildspec.yaml`.
 4. GitHub Token with `admin:repo_hook` and `repo` scopes.